 Traditionally donuts are fried, but when you bake them you are cutting down on the grease and keeping them light.
 Don’t worry though, with the lemon baked directly into the donuts and used as a glaze, these desserts won’t be lacking in taste and as a bright lemon flavor.
 The lemon zest brings a bright boost of citrus, complementing the baking spices of nutmeg and cinnamon.

 Flour: the best type of flour to use in this recipe is all-purpose flour

-Sugar: You can use regular canne sugar or brown sugar.
+Sugar: You can use regular cane sugar or brown sugar.